tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## TFS Work Items

 Work items in Microsoft Team Foundation Server can document work requests such as requirements, bugs, and reviews.
-Work items can be tracked from creation to completion.
-The TFS Work Items plug-in includes steps for creating and
+Workitems can be tracked from creation to completion.

 ---